Home > Blogs > Orthopedic > What Are the Foot Problems After Knee Replacement?

 Foot-problems-after-knee-replacement

-You may require knee surgery in case you are suffering from pain, stiffness, loss of function, or instability.
-These problems affect your daily life’s functioning and leave you no other choice than to replace them.
+You may require knee surgery if you suffer from pain, stiffness, loss of function, or instability.
+These problems affect your daily functioning and leave you no choice but to replace them.
 Your worn-out knee with the cartilage is removed and replaced by a plastic or metal one in the process.
-This process again helps you to move your knees freely and carry out your work.
+Again, This process helps you move your knees freely and carry out your work.

 There are numerous advantages of going through knee replacement surgery.
 The most common ones include: